kenknoop/Home-School/Python-Resources.md

 ## Example: Is it a dog?

-This example combines Python lists, Boolean algebra, and vectors to make a very simple AI.
+This example combines Python lists, Boolean algebra, and vectors to make a very simple AI.s

 ```
 a_dog=["barks","has fur","has four legs",'wags its tail"]